ad4mx/spinoff/README.md

 [dependencies]
 spinoff = { version = "0.7.0", features = ["dots", "arc", "line"] }
 ```

+Any suggestions for new spinner variants are welcome.

 ### Creating your own spinner
 You can create your own spinner using the `spinner!` macro: